MuhtasimTanmoy/notebook/books/linkers and loaders.md

 - Shared Libraries
     - Shared libraries complicate this task a little by moving some of the work from link time to load time.
-    - The linker identifies the shared libraries that resolve the undefined names in a linker run, but rather than linking anything into the program, the linker notes in the output file the names of the libraries in which the symbols were found, so that the shared library can be bound in when the program is loaded.
+    - The linker identifies the shared libraries that resolve the undefined names in a linker run, but rather than linking anything into the program.
+    - The linker notes in the output file the names of the libraries in which the symbols were found, so that the shared library can be bound in when the program is loaded.

 ```asm
 this snippet of x86 code that moves the contents of variable a to variable b using the eax register.